Icenium/icenium-cli/docs/man_pages/screenbuilder/add-about.md

-add-form
+add-about
 ==========

 Usage | Synopsis
 ------|-------
-General | `$ appbuilder add-form`
+General | `$ appbuilder add-about`

-Inserts a generic input form in an existing application view.
-You can later insert input fields with `$ appbuilder add-field` <% if(isHtml) { %>An interactive prompt guides you through the setup process.
+Inserts an about input form in an existing application view. <% if(isHtml) { %> An interactive prompt guides you through the setup process.

 ### Prerequisites